sigp/gossipsub-testground/flood_publishing/README.md

 This simulation can be run with the following command (from within the repos root directory):

+The type of flood publishing can be switched via `--test-param flood_publish=heartbeat`.
+Please read the `flood_publishing/manifest.toml` to understand test parameters.

 ```sh
 testground run single \
   --plan gossipsub-testground/flood_publishing \